Farm Policy Glossary

 Wetlands Conservation--See Swampbuster.

-Wildlife Habitat Incentives Program (WHIP)-The 1996 Farm Act created WHIP to provide cost-sharing and technical assistance to landowners for developing habitat for upland wildlife, wetland wildlife, threatened and endangered species, fish, and other types of wildlife.
-Participating landowners, with the assistance of the Natural Resources Conservation Service district office, develop plans for wildlife habitat restoration and development.
-Standard contracts are generally 5-10 years in length.
+Wildlife Habitat Incentives Program (WHIP)-The 1996 Farm Bill created WHIP to provide cost-sharing and technical assistance to landowners for developing habitat for upland wildlife, wetland wildlife, threatened and endangered species, fish, and other types of wildlife.
+Participating landowners, with the assistance of USDA’s Natural Resources Conservation Service district office, develop plans for wildlife habitat restoration and development.
+Standard contracts are generally 5 to 10 years in length.
 Cost-share payments may be used to establish and maintain practices.
 Cooperating State wildlife agencies and nonprofit or private organizations may provide additional expertise and funding.
 WHIP funds are distributed to States based on State, regional, and national priorities, which may involve wildlife habitat areas, targeted species and their habitats, or specific practices.

 World price (cotton)--See Adjusted world price, cotton.

 World Trade Organization (WTO)--An international organization established by the Uruguay Round trade agreement to replace the institution created by the General Agreement on Tariffs and Trade, known as the GATT.
 The Uruguay Round trade agreement modified the code and the framework and established the WTO on January 1, 1995.
 The WTO provides a code of conduct for international commerce and a framework for periodic multilateral negotiations on trade liberalization and expansion.